aws/eks-distro/README.md

 The EKS Distro is built using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow), the Kubernetes CI/CD system.
-EKS operates an installation of Prow which is visible at https://prow.eks.amazonaws.com/.
+EKS operates an installation of Prow, which is visible at https://prow.eks.amazonaws.com/.
 Please read our [CONTRIBUTING](CONTRIBUTING.md) guide before making a Pull Request.